GouthamOfTheNP/SecurityCamera/index.md

 ### Technologies Used:
 - **Python**: Core programming language used to develop the project.
 - **OpenCV**: For video capture, motion detection, and frame processing.
-- **PyInstaller**: To package the software into a standalone executable for distribution on systems without Python installed.
-- **sendemailpy3**: For sending the recorded video via email notifications.
+- **SendEmailPy3**: For sending the recorded video via email notifications.
-- **Platane/snk GitHub Action**: For generating visual content and tracking project updates.

 ### License